Vice President for Finance and Treasurer

 The University's Travel Care Program is an important resource to help keep our travelers safe and secure.
 Traveler's should complete and maintain their profile information, including mobile phone numbers and contact details, within the Concur Travel and Expense system.
 Additionally, undergraduate students must register through the submission of a Travel Request in Concur, all University sponsored overnight travel, except for within the New York City – Philadelphia corridor, and graduate students must register all University sponsored international travel.

 The University has contracted with International SOS to provide worldwide access to emergency and medical assistance services 24 hours a day.
 International SOS services are designed to help you with access to medical, personal, travel, security, and legal services when away from home.
 Call International SOS at any time to gain assistance with simple or critical matters.

-For additional information, including contact information, and to print an International SOS card, visit the travel assistance website.
+For additional information, including contact information, and to print an International SOS card, see here.

 - Accidents, Thefts, and Other Safety Issues

 Accidents, thefts, and other crimes while traveling on university business must be reported immediately to the proper authorities, consistent with local/state laws.
 In addition, report issues to the Department of Public Safety at (609) 258-1000 and to your home department as soon as possible.